The Voluntary Shared Work Program (VSW) is Iowa's version of Short Term Compensation (STC).

 Instructions for Enrollment of Employees and Reporting Procedures

 Following approval of VSW, the employer will complete an excel spreadsheet to enroll the employees into the program.
 Most of the information needed can be transferred from payroll records.
 Employees will need to complete the VSW Data Collection form and Tax Withholding Agreement form.
-These forms are used to determine the number of dependents, method of payment and desired tax withholding which will be of assistance when completing the spreadsheet.
-The spreadsheet should be submitted no later than Wednesday of the first week that the employees will be active in the program.
+These forms are used to determine the number of dependents and desired tax withholding which will be of assistance when completing the spreadsheet.
+The employer will also need to provide two forms of identity to IWD for each employee participating in the VSW program.
+Here is a list of the acceptable forms: ID Verification The spreadsheet should be submitted no later than Wednesday of the week prior to the start of the contract so that a review can be made to ensure that all information for all the employees who will be participating in the program has been obtained.
 If the employer has been approved to backdate the application, then it should be sent in as soon as it is ready.
-Employees cannot be paid until they have been enrolled in the program.
-UI payments are deposited to a state issued debit card unless an Agreement For Direct Deposit form is submitted.
+Employees cannot be paid until they have been enrolled in the program and their identification has been verified.
+It is suggested that all employers review Iowa Code Section 96.40 prior to completing the application for the VSW program to determine if this program will fit the employer’s needs.
+Iowa Code Section 96.40

 hours for an employee were under or over reported (include the employee's name, last 4 digits of the social security number, the week and the corrected number of hours in the email)